ComradDoge/DogeEU4/README.md

 - Good chunk of "interest per annum" sources lowered.

 Fixes + Other
-- Fixed a bunch of missing cores in the vanilla flavour bookmark
+- Vanilla Flavour: fixed missing cores and France not having strong duchies privilege
 - Kongo Origin 4th mission requirement tweaked to not require a privilege that does not exist
 - Breton, Welsh and Cornish are in their original respective culture groups to help ease the conquest of the region they are in.
 - Mod units that appeared at tech 33-40 removed, in exchange other bonuses upped in those techs for funsies if you get to that point.
 German techgroup is also no longer in use until I think of something more interesting.